 Exactly as I discovered with the male pair, Karen found herself naturally reaching for the Crocs for any outdoor tasks and those late night visits to the supermarket.
 Arch support is second to none and the gel construction doesn’t rub, even without wearing socks.

-How to Choose Good Shoes for Standing All Day?
+How to Choose Good Shoes for Standing All Day Long?

-If you need a quality pair of shoes for standing all day long, the choices are pretty good.
+If you need a quality pair of shoes, the choices are pretty good.
 Even some sports brands like New Balance and Saucony have cottoned on to the fact that trainers are an important choice for those who need to stay on their feet for 8+ hours a day.

 The first thing to consider when purchasing good standing work shoes, is the arch and heel support.
 A good, supportive yet forgiving heel is the first step to avoiding issues like Plantar Fasciitis with a gel or air bubble being the ideal solution.